 4. Receive Ground-Level Reports

 It’s impossible to be everywhere at once.
-But you may have eyes and ears worldwide if you have a robust online community.
+But you may have eyes and ears worldwide if you have a robust community—online or offline.

 5. Take Immediate Action